-What is The Worse-Case Scenario for a Sebaceous Cyst on my Dog?
+What is The Worse-Case Scenario for a Sebaceous Cyst on a Dog?

 The worst-case scenario here would involve interference of the cyst through manual popping.
 It’s going to hurt your dog and leave the wound open to infection.
 Once infection sets in, your dog will require antibiotics.